sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 ### TLS with Let’s Encrypt

 Alternatively, you can configure [cert-manager with Let’s Encrypt](https://cert-manager.io/docs/configuration/acme/) in your cluster.
 Then, follow the steps listed above for configuring TLS certificate via TLS Secrets manually.
-However, when adding the variables to the BUILD CONFIGURATIONS section, set **TLS_CLUSTER_ISSUER=letsencrypt** to include the cert-manager with Let's Encrypt.
+However, when adding the variables to the [buildConfig.yaml](kustomize/index.md#buildconfig-yaml) file, set **TLS_CLUSTER_ISSUER=letsencrypt** to include the cert-manager with Let's Encrypt.

 ---